Day 1: Tuesday 27 June

 Sponsored by: Camdor

-Join CIPFA, delegates and exhibitors for the official Public Finance Live drinks reception in the exhibition
+Join CIPFA, delegates and exhibitors for the official Public Finance Live drinks reception

 Close